EB-5 Investors File an I-526 Immigration Petition Application with USCIS

 An EB-5 investor’s I-526 Petition must demonstrate that the necessary amount of lawfully obtained capital was invested in an NCE.

-A new commercial enterprise is defined as a for-profit entity engaged in ongoing, lawful commercial business activity.
+An NCE is defined as a for-profit entity engaged in ongoing, lawful commercial business activity.
 The enterprise must have been established after November 29, 1990.
-Furthermore, the NCE can be structured in a number of ways (e.g., sole proprietorship, partnership, joint venture, corporation, etc.), and it may be public or private.
+Furthermore, the NCE can be structured in a number of ways (e.g., sole proprietorship, partnership, joint venture, corporation), and it may be public or private.

 4. New Commercial Enterprise Creates Required Number of Jobs